-Left-brain people with determine whether an action is logical before pursuing it.
+Left-brained people determine whether an action is logical before pursuing it.
 They are most likely spending their time solving complicated problems and coming up with solutions that the rest of us would not have the gumption to follow through on.

 Even little things can be affected by brain dominance.
 When exiting a taxi, a right-brain person may tip based on their mood, or even the perceived mood of the driver.
 A left-brain person may have a calculated method that they use to determine a tip amount each and every time, regardless of their gut or whether or not the driver had a bad day.

-There are also many other learning styles that affect they way we function on a daily basis.
-Some of the most tried and tested analyses of learning styles have amounted to a determination of the presence of at least three main learning styles among humans: visual, auditory and tactile learning.
+There are also many other learning styles that affect the way we function on a daily basis.
+Some of the most tried and tested analyses of learning styles have amounted to a determination of the presence of at least three main learning styles among humans: visual, auditory, and tactile learning.